 The signage and wayfinding challenge for a hospital generally begins with the parking ramp used by patients and their visitors.
 Your navigation, orientation and differentiation strategies should all start there – as the traveler pulls their car into the ramp.
 By applying human factors engineering (HFE) principles to the signage at this initial point of contact, you can prevent anxiety and confusion before they occur.

-Taylor Healthcare: A Leader In Healthcare Signs and Graphics
+Taylor Healthcare: A Leader In Hospital Signs and Graphics

 Taylor Healthcare is a recognized leader in the management of healthcare information and communications.
 We have nearly a century of experience in healthcare and deliver solutions that help healthcare providers accelerate performance, attract and educate patients, enhance their safety and improve the quality of care.